Making Exercise Healthy Medicine

 What to do?
 Upright Torso Healthy Bending:

 There is no need to bend over forward to stretch the hamstrings.
-For one thing, there are better, more functional ways to stretch them, shown on my Stretching Smarter page with more in my Stretching Smarter book.
+There are better, more functional ways to stretch them, shown on my Stretching Smarter page with more in my Stretching Smarter book.
 Also, I did studies that found no relation between hamstring flexibility and lower back pain - click to see why it is so often mistakenly prescribed for back pain.

-4. Lower Back Pain After Long Standing/ Running/ Walking, and Facet Pain
+4. Lower Back Pain After Long Standing/ Running/ Walking, and Facet and S.I.
+Pain

-If you feel you need to lean or bend over forward or lift one leg to stop the pain, this kind of pain is usually from standing with too much inward curve in the lower back.
+If you have lower back pain during or after walking, running, backpacking, and feel you need to lean or bend over forward or lift one leg to stop the pain, this kind of pain is usually from allowing too much inward curve in the lower back.
 Summary follows below.
-Read the full article here.
+Read the full article here to understand why and know how to spot and fix this common hidden source of ongoing back pain.

-Standing with too much inward curve of your lower back is called hyperlordosis.
+Standing with too much inward curve of your lower back is called swayback and hyperlordosis.
+"Hyper" means too much and "lordosis" is the lumbar inward curve.
+Sometimes people say "lordosis" to mean too much curve too.
+I will use "hyperlordosis" or swayback to distinguish.
 Hyperlordosis (overarching) is a major cause of "mystery" back pain and injury.
 It does not often show up on x-rays and scans.
 Some people overarch by sticking their behind out in back.
 Another common hyperlordosis position is to lean the upper body backward when standing, reaching overhead, and lifting things.
 Both drawings below illustrate the bad posture:

 Two main kinds of overarching the lower back (hyperlordosis).